SidestepTechnologies/documentation/public.md

 #### Response

-A response contains a list of artists:
+The response contains a list of currently touring artists (with Sidestep):

 ```json
 {